cvmilo0/langgraph-RAG-expert/README.md

 ```

 This will:
-- Fetch URLs from the LangGraph documentation sitemap
+- Use crawl4ai to efficiently fetch and process URLs from the LangGraph documentation sitemap
 - Crawl each page and split into chunks
 - Generate embeddings using OpenAI's text-embedding-3-small model
 - Store the processed content in Supabase